 Second: mortgage deferral is nice for landowners, but useless for tenants.
 If you’re running a small shop and you’re forced to close, knowing the landlord might be able to defer his mortgage payments isn’t going to help you pay your rent, which is still due in 12 days.
 But knowing that the landlord can defer his mortgage payments might allow you to negotiate something that gives you some rent relief in the short term.
 This depends on your landlord, and maybe you can work together with your landlord to achieve a common goal.

 Is that it?

 Third: The EI sickness benefit is good, but scope is pretty narrow.
 Getting 55% of your earnings (capped at $573 per week) if you need to stay home for 2 weeks (or more) will help small businesses, and their employees.

 Fourth: Contributing 10% to employee wages is nice, but will it make a difference?
 For comparison, Denmark is offering 75%.
 Even the United States (that bastion of socialist policy) is considering an 80% contribution.

-Fifth: I’m having trouble finding a fourth.
+Fifth: I’m having trouble finding a fifth.
 So, Is that it?
 I suppose we could go back to the $10 billion credit facility announced last week.
 That’s going to be administered through the BDC and Export Development Canada.
 Maybe loans will help some people.
 But again, lending money to businesses that don’t know if they will survive (because they don’t know how this crises will actually affect their business) isn’t always a good idea.

 What about professionals who have been told by their regulating bodies to stop providing services (massage therapists, speech therapists, etc.) for the time being?